cbartram/kraken-launcher/README.md

 Kraken Launcher is a custom bootstrap loader designed to wrap and modify the official RuneLite client.
-It functions by intercepting the RuneLite startup process, patching the RuneLite `URLClassLoader`, and injecting custom, side-loaded plugins (specifically the Kraken Client) directly into the client's Guice dependency graph.
+It functions by intercepting the RuneLite startup process, patching the RuneLite `URLClassLoader`, and injecting custom, side-loaded plugins (specifically the Kraken Client) directly into the client's dependency graph.
 This project was inspired by [Arnuh's RuneLite Hijack repository](https://github.com/Arnuh/RuneLiteHijack/tree/master) which uses a similar system for loading custom plugins without modifying or forking RuneLite's launcher.

 > ⚠️ Disclaimer: This software modifies the RuneLite client at runtime.
 Use at your own risk.